hasezoey/dsync/README.md

 See LICENSE-APACHE, LICENSE-MIT, and COPYRIGHT for details.

 ## Difference with original

+This fork has been deprecated as the [original project](https://github.com/Wulf/dsync) is maintained again and at least on git has feature-parity.

 This Fork was made because the [original project](https://github.com/Wulf/dsync) was not updated anymore since March 2023 and had become incompatible with diesel 2.1.0.